Murder of Julia Martha Thomas: Discovery of Thomas's skull

 In 1952, the naturalist Sir David Attenborough and his wife Jane bought a house situated between the former Mayfield Cottages (which still stand today) and the Hole in the Wall pub.
 The pub closed in 2007 and fell into dereliction but was bought by Attenborough in 2009 to be redeveloped.

 On 22 October 2010, workmen carrying out excavation work at the rear of the old pub uncovered a "dark circular object", which turned out to be a woman's skull.
 It had been buried underneath foundations that had been in place for at least forty years, on the site of the pub's stables.
 It was immediately speculated that the skull was Thomas's, and the coroner asked Richmond police to carry out an investigation into the identity and circumstances of death of the skull's owner.

 Carbon dating carried out at the University of Edinburgh dated the skull to between 1650 and 1880, while the fact that it had been deposited on top of a layer of Victorian tiles suggested that it belonged to the end of this era.
 The skull had fracture marks consistent with Webster's account of throwing Thomas down the stairs, and it was found to have low collagen levels, consistent with it being boiled.
 In July 2011, the coroner concluded that the skull was indeed that of Thomas.
 DNA testing was not possible as she had died childless and no relatives could be traced; in addition, there was no record of where exactly in Barnes Cemetery the rest of her body had been buried.

 The coroner recorded a verdict of unlawful killing, superseding the open verdict recorded in 1879.
 The cause of Thomas's death was given as asphyxiation and a head injury.
 The police called the outcome "a good example of how good old-fashioned detective work, historical records and technological advances came together to solve the 'Barnes Mystery'".

+In popular culture

+The case has been covered in television dramatizations including Lady Killers (1980), where Kate Webster was portrayed by Elaine Paige, and Deadly Women (2011).